This article was originally published in 2015 and has been completely updated in 2020.

-Managing organizational change is tough.
-Despite all the studies and books on change management, two thirds of all transformation initiatives still fail.
+Managing organizational change is tough, but there is no escaping it.
+Every organization is in a state of continual change.
+Despite all the studies and books on change management (I have 500 articles on change communication/management in my collection!), two thirds of all transformation initiatives still fail, according to many claims.
 Every organization’s situation is different and requires a strategy tailored specifically to its unique requirements.
 This is difficult.

 In recent years the experts have started to realize that the ‘soft’ issues of organizational culture, leadership, motivation and communication are central to change efforts.
 However, some of the most experienced experts from the high-profile Boston Consulting Group say “soft factors don’t directly influence the outcomes of many change programs”.
 They say the unfashionable ‘hard’ factors are the things that really count.